Geometric phase from encircling an exceptional point of a quantum resonance in the complex-scaling method: Conclusions

 There are several natural extensions from the present formulation.
 It is interesting to analyze the Stokes graph/topology of the complex-scaled differential equation under the resonance-continuum coalescence.
-The real-time evolution of unstable states in this setting is very attractive, and in particular non-Markovian decay is featured near EP-like physics.
+The real-time evolution of unstable states in this setting is very attractive \revtwo{for future study}, \revtwo{especially} near EP-like physics.

+\paragraph{Operational Meaning and Observable Signatures} \revone{We finally comment on the operational meaning of the parameter loop and possible observable signatures in a scattering setting.
+In practice, an adiabatic variation of a control parameter $\lambda$ should be understood in a quasi-static sense: one considers a slowly time-dependent potential $V[x;\lambda(t)]$ and probes scattering at a fixed incoming energy $E$ while $\lambda(t)$ is cycled.
+A natural criterion for quasistatic driving is that the driving timescale $T_{\mathrm{drive}}$ is much longer than the intrinsic response time of the scattering process.
+The latter can be characterized by the Wigner time delay $\tau_W(E;\lambda)$, defined by